 Many breast surgeons continue to remove the nipples when performing mastectomy — resulting in disfigured breasts and a loss of self-confidence for the patient.

 Most breast cancers can be treated without removing the nipples.
 A nipple-sparing mastectomy is safe in almost all patients except those in which cancer is found in the nipple (5%).

 Women facing breast cancer deserve to know all their options, to be offered the most effective treatment available and the best aesthetic outcomes possible.

 The procedure is performed using a small incision hidden in the crease below the breast, and breasts are reconstructed through that incision, leaving the skin, and areola intact – giving our patients breasts that look beautiful and natural.
-We encourage you to contact our office at Beverly Hills today.
+We encourage you to contact our office in Beverly Hills online or call (310) 278-8590 today.